 This is the most common misconception that prevents people from coming to a yoga class.
 Yoga is not about how flexible you are.
 It is about stretching your body and spine in all directions.
 All that matters is that you try the right way, go to your personal "edge", and you will get 100% of the benefit!

-There are unlimited benefits to Bikram yoga.
+There are unlimited benefits to Hot Yoga.
 It can reduce stress, increase blood circulation, and improve strength and flexibility.
-Regular practice (at least three times per week) can reduce the symptoms of many chronic diseases (e.g, arthritis and thyroid disorders).
+Regular practice (at least three times per week) can reduce the symptoms of many chronic diseases (for example, arthritis and thyroid disorders).
 It also promotes relaxation and stress reduction.

 The room is intentionally heated (approx. 105ºF & 40% humidity) to warm your muscles and allow you to work deeper and yet safer.
 The heat heals and helps prevent injuries.
 It promotes sweating, flushing toxins from your body and it increases heart rate, providing more of a cardio vascular workout.